 Therefore, you are not beating the system and avoiding the consequences of a DUI by refusing.
 You are just making it easier for the state to take your driver's license.

-If you have been charged with drunk driving in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.
+A drunk driving charge in New Jersey is a serious matter and you need to take it seriously.
+As such, not having a lawyer is never advisable.
+So, if you've been charged in Burlington, Camden, Gloucester, Salem or Cumberland County, and ready to move forward with representation, please feel free to call me at 856-432-4113 or contact me through this site to schedule a free consultation in my Woodbury office.

 If you are looking for more information on New Jersey's drunk driving law, then download my free book, How Much Trouble Am I In?
 A Guide to New Jersey Drunk Driving Law.